Variance Inference Beyond the Sandwich for Asymptotically Linear Estimators with Second-Order Remainders: Extension to Clustered Data

+In the clustered setting, the LOO jackknife deletes entire clusters to preserve within-cluster dependence.
+For $j = 1,\ldots,J$, let $\hat{\Psi}^{(-j)}$ be the SA-TMLE on $\mathcal{D}^{(-j)} = \{O_k : k \neq j\}$; the cluster jackknife variance is $\VarJK(\PsiTMLE) = \frac{J-1}{J}\sum_{j=1}^J (\hat{\Psi}^{(-j)} - \bar{\Psi}_{(-\cdot)})^2$.
 The analogues of Section~\ref{sec:jk} extend to the cluster level, with $n$ replaced by $J$ and $O_i$ replaced by $O_j$, under the corresponding cluster-level LOO stability and bootstrap moment conditions.
-Since $\{O_j\}_{j=1}^J$ are i.i.d.\ by cluster randomization, the theoretical arguments carry over directly.
+Since $\{O_j\}_{j=1}^J$ are i.i.d., the theoretical arguments carry over directly.
 The cluster bootstrap resamples entire clusters with replacement.
-Both procedures are implemented in \texttt{swcrtSurrTMLE} \citep{li2026core}.
+The simulation code implements both procedures by resampling whole clusters in the R scripts available in the public repository described in the Data Availability statement.